 The directors acknowledge that they are ultimately responsible for the system of internal financial control established by the company and place considerable importance on maintaining a strong control environment.
 To enable the directors to meet these responsibilities, the board sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
-The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
-These controls are monitored throughout the company and all employees are required to maintain the highest ethical standards in ensuring the company's business is conducted in a manner that in all reasonable circumstances is above reproach.
-The focus of risk management in the company is on identifying, assessing, managing and monitoring all known forms of risk across the company.
-While operating risk cannot be fully eliminated, the company endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.
+The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting the company and all employees are required to maintain the highest ethical standards in ensuring the company's business is is on identifying, assessing, managing and monitoring all known forms of risk across the company.
+While operating risk cannot ethical behaviour are applied and managed within predetermined procedures and constraints.